Kanelucky/Minestom4fun/README.md

   <p>Just 4 fun xd</p>
 </div>

+> [!IMPORTANT]
+>
+> This project is in 0.x stage and is under active development.
+Breaking changes may occur at any time.

 ## Goals
 - ### Make Minestom do what it was never designed for: **Survival**
 - ### Pure experimentation, no limits, just 4 fun